tavishjain/TicTacToe/README.md

-A basic TIC TAC TOE game thta include TWO PLAYER and a SINGLE PLAYER mode
+A basic TIC TAC TOE game that includes TWO PLAYER and a SINGLE PLAYER mode